datadesk/california-coronavirus-data/README.md

 ### [cdph-hpi-zipcodes.csv](./cdph-hpi-zipcodes.csv)

 California's Department of Public Health has assigned each California ZIP Code a community health score by combining a variety of economic and social indicators.
-It is known as the Healty Places Index.
+It is known as the Healthy Places Index.
 The quartile that each ZIP Code falls within was released in response to a request by The Times.

 | field                    | type    | description                                                                                                                                                                          |
 | ------------------------ | ------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |